Build Instructions

 otherwise the compilation will fail due to missing symbols.

-library is designed to run without any dependencies and thus
+The leancrypto library is designed to run without any dependencies and thus

 can be used in environments like (U)EFI.
 To compile it for the EFI environment,